veebch/btcticker/README.md

 ```
 display:
   cycle: true # Setting to true makes the ticker cycle through a list of coins
+  cyclefiat: true # Setting to true makes fiat cycle too, so you can do multiple pairs
   inverted: false # true for black text on grey, false for grey text
   orientation: 90 # 90 for horizontal display, buttons on left
   trendingmode: false # Add trending coins to those being displayed